 Yojimbo stores your data in the folder /Users/USERNAME/Library/Application Support/Yojimbo/ (that is, the “Yojimbo” folder inside the “Application Support” folder inside the “Library” folder in your Home directory).
 If you back up this folder, your Yojimbo data will be protected.

 Note: We recommend that you quit Yojimbo before backing up your data.

 To restore from backup, first make sure Yojimbo isn’t running, then copy the “Yojimbo” folder from the backup set into your local “Application Support” folder.
 Finally, re-launch Yojimbo.

-Note: Although Lion hides your account’s “Library” folder by default, you can still access this folder by holding down the Option key and choosing Go → Library in the Finder.
+Note: Although Mac OS X versions 10.7 (“Lion”) and later hide your account’s “Library” folder by default, you can still access this folder by holding down the Option key and choosing Go → Library in the Finder.

 Yojimbo always copies your data into its database, leaving the original unaffected.
 So, after you’ve added a file (or multiple files) to Yojimbo, modifying or deleting the originals will not affect the data stored in Yojimbo.

 Likewise, any changes you make to an item stored in Yojimbo will not affect the original file.